Sumit-NCSU/NCSU-CSC510Project/bot.md

 * ## Bot Implementation

 We have added our Bot to the Slack Platform for our Team Project.
 We are able to send and receive messages on the Bot Channel.
-Right now, we are able to support simple conversations which will further be enhanced in the remaining milestones.
+Right now, we are able to support simple conversations which will further be enhanced in the remaining milestones.</br>
+We have used **_botkit_** for integrating our bot with slack.

 * ## Selenium Testing